 Wow.
 Feeling like I made it.
 My first job in the industry.
 I was hired to be the Assistant Designer to the Creative Director for 8732; a clothing line under the Rocawear umbrella for rapper Young Jeezy.
 It was a small group of close knit creatives.
 The Head Denim Designer who was always willing to lend his advice told me “Day Day (A nickname he gave me because I came to work one day with a scarf on my head) don’t mistake this to be the standard for every company.
 This is a special company and a unique experience.”
 He was basically telling me that I had started my career at the top and I would spend the rest of it chasing this high if my expectation was that any other company would be like like this one.
-On any given day you could run into the owner Jay-Z, his future wife Beyonce, A young Chris Brown at the front desk making grown women act like starstruck teenagers, June Ambrose and star athletes.
+On any given day you could run into the owner Jay-Z, his future wife Beyonce, A young Chris Brown/ Rocawear spokesmodel making grown women act like starstruck teenagers, June Ambrose and star athletes.
 I literally bumped into Kareem Abdul Jabbar once as I rushed out of the kitchen.
 As tall as I am my face rammed into his belly button.
-In the middle of the day all worked stopped for parties sponsored by Ciroc, free concert tickets, fashion shows, photo shoots, trips to Vegas and Atlanta.
+In the middle of the day all worked stopped for parties sponsored by Ciroc, free concert tickets, fashion shows, photo shoots and trips to Houstatlantavegas.
 I even went to an airing of BET’s 106 and Park to prepare Jeezy for his appearance and exchanged smiles with Terrence J. This is just to give you an idea of the perks.